Can I Return A Motorcycle After I Purchase It?

 Unfortunately, this does not apply to motorcycle purchases (or any vehicle purchase in general).
 A lot of people are under the misconception that you have three days to return a motorcycle you bought under the “Buyer’s Remorse Law” or “Cooling Off Rule.”

-When you buy a motorcycle, especially from a dealership, you are making an effort to go to their primary place of business and buying their product.
-In other words, you voluntarily went there.
+When you buy a motorcycle, especially from a dealership, you are making an effort to go to their primary place of business and buy their product.
+Essentially, you’ve intended to be there so this law doesn’t provide that protection.

 What You Can Do Instead

-So what happens if have a motorcycle you recently purchased but don’t want anymore?
+So what happens if have a motorcycle you recently purchased but don’t want it anymore?
 Does that mean you’re simply stuck with it?
-To put it simply, you aren’t necessarily stuck with it, but you are responsible for it.
-But you do have options.
+To put it simply, you do have options.

 Do understand that if you bought the motorcycle brand new from the dealership and plan on selling it soon after, you likely won’t get all of the money you bought it for because of the instant depreciation that happens once you sign those papers and ride it off the lot.

 If you feel you have been wronged in anyway after buying a motorcycle, it never hurts to either call the seller or consult with a lawyer.
-They will be able to steer you in the right direction and be able to answer any specific questions you may have.
+They will be able to steer you in the right direction and answer any specific questions you may have.